d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 In principle we should not touch our test set until after we have chosen all our hyper-parameters.
-Were we to use the test data in the model selection process, there's a risk that we might overfit the test data.
+Were we to use the test data in the model selection process, there is a risk that we might overfit the test data.
 Then we would be in serious trouble.
-If we overfit our training data, there's always the evaluation on test data to keep us honest.
+If we overfit our training data, there is always the evaluation on test data to keep us honest.
 But if we overfit the test data, how would we ever know?